Meet the Theater Faculty

 Mindi Logan

-Associate Professor, Acting and Voice for the Stage
+Associate Professor of Theater, Acting and Voice for the Stage

 Mindi is beginning her eleventh year teaching for the University of Portland.
 Her artistic work at the University includes choreography, acting and dialect coaching for last year's productions.
 Mindi received her MFA from the Professional Actors Training Program at Rutgers University and then worked professionally as an actor in New York and Los Angeles, appearing off-Broadway, in soap operas, sit-coms, and film.
 Continuing her professional acting career, Mindi has appeared locally with Artists Repertory Theatre, Quintessence Theater, Stark Raving Theatre, in commercials, industrials, and voice-overs.
 Mindi also serves as the Regional Chair of the Kennedy Center/American College Theatre Festival.
 Mindi's husband, Hal, is a professional musician and composer who also works locally and teaches at the University of Portland.